thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

-Egg white
-lemon peel garnish
-add all ingredients except soda water to cocktail shaker with cube ice and shake until chilled.
+Add all ingredients except soda water to cocktail shaker with cube ice and shake until chilled.
 Strain back into the cocktail shaker and shake again with no ice (reverse dry shake).
 Double strain into chilled old fashioned glass, top with chilled soda, and garnish with a lemon peel.

 ---